zio/zio/docs/datatypes/core/zio/error-management.md

 ```

 We should note that when we use the `ZIO#timeout` operator on the `myApp`, it doesn't return until one of the following situations happens:
-1. The original effect returns before the timeout elapses so the output will be `Some` of the produced value by the original effect.
+1. The original effect returns before the timeout elapses so the output will be `Some` of the produced value by the original effect:

 ```scala mdoc:compile-only
 import zio._